 START YOUR WORKSHOP with a tour of the studio and examine some pieces of work up close to familiarize yourself with techniques and options.
 As you engage each press you will cover:

-The 8 posters you see here span 5 years of our Tour de Lead Graffiti project.
+⬆ The 8 images you see here of 14.5" x 22.5" posters span 5 years and a total of 115 poster series of our Tour de Lead Graffiti project.
 They are printed from handset wood & metal type (plus objects like rubber bands and bike gears) on our Universal III.
 The prints typically involve 4 to 6 colors each, with some occasional hand rolling thrown in for painterly texture.

 AND with the right job configuration, we have even been able to expand that to as long as 50".

 ⬆ A set of A2 notecards (5.5" x 4.25") and belly bands were gang printed 4-up for New York City's Metropolitan Opera using our Universal III.